The Super Nintendo Entertainment

 cheat codes.

-button mouse, that plugs into controller 1 or controller 2 on your
+Official Nintendo two button mouse, that plugs into controller 1 or controller 2 on your

 SNES.
 Only a handful of games were mouse compatible such as Mario